HatimMano/ChatBot_NLP/README.md

-# Chatbot Model with Doc2Vec for School Dataset
+# School Chatbot Adventure: Doc2Vec Magic!

-## Introduction
+## Let's Dive In

-This repository contains code for training a chatbot model specialized for school-related questions and answers using a Doc2Vec model.
-The model is trained on a dataset in English.
+Welcome to our school chatbot adventure!
+Our chatbot is here to help you with school questions using Doc2Vec magic!

-## Prerequisites
+## Getting Ready

-Ensure you have the following libraries installed in your Python environment:
+Make sure you have these tools ready in your Python kit:
 - pandas
 - nltk
 - gensim
 - scikit-learn
 - langdetect

-## Dataset
+## The Data

-The dataset used for training is stored in an Excel file named `Dataset_EFREI_en.xlsx`.
-It contains two columns: "Question" and "Answer" scrapped from my school official website.
+Our treasure trove lies in an Excel file named `Dataset_EFREI_en.xlsx`.
+Inside, you'll find questions and answers straight from our school's website.

-## Pre-processing
+## Getting Things Right

-Pre-processing steps applied to the dataset:
+We prepped the data by:
-- Convert text to lowercase
+- Making everything lowercase
-- Remove URLs, mentions, hashtags, and emojis
+- Removing stuff like links and emojis
-- Remove punctuation
+- Getting rid of punctuation
-- Tokenize text
+- Cutting it into pieces
+- Cleaning up common words
-- Remove stop words
+- Simplifying words
-- Lemmatization and stemming

-## Training
+## The Magic Begins

-The Doc2Vec model is trained using the pre-processed dataset.
-Similar questions are retrieved for every question in the dataset for testing.
-The similarity between questions is calculated using the trained Doc2Vec model.
+Our chatbot uses Doc2Vec to find similar questions for each query.
+It's like finding twins for every question!

-## Testing
+## Testing Time
-The chatbot's performance is evaluated by testing it on a subset of questions from the dataset.
-For each question, the model retrieves the most similar questions along with their corresponding answers.
-If the similarity score is below 50%, a message is sent to the user indicating that the question cannot be answered accurately.
-The results are printed for analysis.
+We threw some questions at our chatbot to see how it does.
+If it wasn't sure about an answer (less than 50% sure), it gave a little heads up.

-## Conclusion
+## The End Result
-The model demonstrates good performance when answering questions from the dataset.
-It also handles questions outside the dataset well, especially those containing key words present in the training data.
-However, when encountering questions with no relevant information in the dataset, or when similarity scores are below 50%, the model's performance may be less accurate, prompting a notification to the user.
+Our chatbot's pretty good with questions from our school stuff.
+It tries its best with new questions too, but sometimes it's not so sure.
+Still, it's a handy helper for school stuff!

+## There are two questions from outside the dataset
+1) Relevant question:
+Question asked: Give me information about deadlines for applications.
+Question twin: What be the deadline to apply for A overlord program ?
+Similarity: 98.6%
+Answer: students can apply throughout the year, and preferably before may 15th, to secure a place in our graduate program. be aware that some of our programs have limited availability; it is therefore recommended to apply early.

+2) Irrelevant question:
+Question asked: question completely irrelevant ?
+Question "twin": Do I need to submit test scores such as GRE/GMAT ?
+Similarity: 22.8%
+Answer: We are sorry, we didn't understand your question.